Maye Musk: Early life and career

 Maye Haldeman was born on April 19, 1948, in Regina, Saskatchewan, Canada, a twin and one of five children.
 Her family moved to Pretoria, South Africa, in 1950.
-Her parents, Winnifred Josephine "Wyn" (Fletcher) and Dr. Joshua Norman Haldeman, a former director of Technocracy Incorporated, a former Regina chiropractor and amateur archaeologist, were adventurous and flew the family around the world in a prop plane in 1952.
-For over ten years, the family spent time roaming the Kalahari desert in search of its fabled Lost City of the Kalahari.
+Her parents, Winnifred Josephine "Wyn" (Fletcher) and Joshua Norman Haldeman, a former director of Technocracy Incorporated, a former Regina chiropractor and amateur archaeologist, were adventurous and flew the family around the world in a prop plane in 1952.
+She has an older brother Scott who was born around 1942 in Canada, a twin sister Kaye, who is the mother of Russ Rive, who co-founded both SuperViz in 2018 and the Brazilian interactive media design company SuperUber in 2002, and the co-founders of SolarCity, Lyndon Rive and Peter Rive, and a younger brother Angkor Lee who was born in 1955.<ref name="How Elon Musk's Mom (and her Twin Sister) Raised the First Family of Tech/" For over 10 years, the family spent time roaming the Kalahari Desert in search of its fabled Lost City of the Kalahari.
 Their parents gave slide shows and talks about their journeys.
 "My parents were very famous, but they were never snobs," she said.
+Joshua Haldeman was a political activist who ran for the Canadian Parliament for the Social Credit Party of Canada, and headed the Canadian branch of the Technocracy movement.

+As her parents were entrepreneurs, Haldeman started working at about 8 years of age, when she would "prepare her parents monthly bulletins and photocopy newsletters, and then put the stamps on the envelopes".
+By the age of 12, before and then after school, Haldeman worked as a receptionist alongside her twin sister for their father.

 As a young woman, Haldeman was a finalist in the 1969 Miss South Africa beauty competition.
-In 1970, she married Errol Musk (born May 2, 1946), a South African engineer she met in high school.
+In 1970, she married Errol Musk, a South African engineer she met in high school.
 They had three children: Elon Musk, Kimbal Musk, and Tosca Musk.
 She named Elon after her American grandfather, John Elon Haldeman (born in Illinois).
-Maye earned a master's degree in dietetics from the University of the Orange Free State in South Africa.
-She later earned another master's degree in nutritional science from the University of Toronto.

 In 1979, she divorced Errol Musk.
-Two years later, Elon decided to live with his father.
+Two years later, Elon, who was about 10 at the time, decided to live with his father, as he had the Encyclopaedia Britannica and a computer, things which Maye could not afford to give the children as a single parent.
 Kimbal joined Elon four years later.
 After graduating from high school, Elon decided to move to Canada; in 1989, six months later, Maye moved to Canada with her daughter Tosca.

-She is bilingual speaking Afrikaans and English.
+Maye earned a master's degree in dietetics from the then-named University of the Orange Free State in South Africa.
+Her major was taught in Afrikaans, one of the four languages Musk now speaks.
+She later earned another master's degree in nutritional science from the University of Toronto.
+In 2023, she was given an honorary degree, a doctorate of dietetics, from the University of the Free State, where she earned her master's degree.